shivani1430/bookstore/README.md

 To run the application:

 * start mongo server
-* run the below command
+* run the below command for install dependencies
+* run the application

 ```
   mvn clean install